fastoch/Bash-Scripting-Fundamentals/README.md

 - `#!/usr/bin/env perl` - Uses the env command to find the path to the perl executable.
 - `#!/usr/bin/env python3` - Executes the file using the python3 binary.

+There are 2 ways to set the interpreter:
+- using the absolute path to the targeted binary: `#!/bin/bash`
+- using the `env` utility to find the specified binary: `#!/usr/bin/env bash`